 - 6.5.1.
-You can normally only retake a module if you fail both your first sit and the resubmission (or where allowed by the Board of Examiners due to valid mitigating circumstances in a previous attempt). - 6.5.2.
+You can normally only retake a module if you fail both your first sit and the resubmission (or where allowed by the Board of Examiners). - 6.5.2.
 The rules about achieving credit outlined in section 6.1 and 6.2 also apply to retakes. - 6.5.3.
 A fee will be charged for retaking a module.
 See the Terms and Conditions of Contract (opens new window) for more fee information. - 6.5.4.
-You must join the next delivery of the module unless you choose to take time out from your studies (see section 3 for non-apprenticeship students) or a break in learning (see section 4 for apprenticeship students). - 6.5.5.
+You must join the next delivery of the module unless you choose to take time out from your studies (see section 3 for non-apprenticeship students) or a break in learning (see section 4 for apprenticeship students).

+- 6.5.5.
 Retaking the module allows you access to all learning material required for the module delivery.
 It is your responsibility to note any amendments to the module descriptor or to the format of the assessment made since you first studied the module. - 6.5.6.
 Marks from previous attempts of the module are not carried forward. - 6.5.7.
 You can choose to retake a module in combination with new modules, as long as you don't exceed the maximum number of credits allowed per semester (see section 2.2.9, 2.2.10, 2.2.11, 2.2.12, and 2.2.13). - 6.5.8.
 The overall module mark you achieve for a retake will be capped at the module pass mark (see section 6.1.3).
-This will not affect the final classification of your award other than by the mark awarded.
 (Capping is where a limit is put on the mark you can achieve and, if you achieve more than this limit, only the limit mark will be recorded.
 For example, if after retaking a module you achieve an overall module mark of 60 but the module pass mark is 40 then your overall module mark will be capped at the module pass mark and recorded as 40.)
 You will be able to view your uncapped mark through the online assessment platform, so you understand the quality of your work submitted.
 Your capped recorded mark is stored on the Assessment Tracking page. - 6.5.9.
 Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct.